Laurel DE Bankruptcy Lawyer

 A Bankruptcy Lawyer will help with financial debt that can hamper your options and create hardship for your family.
 It may result in you facing creditor harassment and possibly even foreclosure of your home.
 However, a bankruptcy option may provide you with a fresh financial start.

 The Laurel DE bankruptcy lawyers at Poole, Mensinger, Cutrona & Ellsworth-Aults, can help you determine whether bankruptcy is the right option for you.
 We will look closely at your financial situation and will explain to you the benefits of a personal bankruptcy filing.
-We will also discuss the necessary steps to take in order to better your financial circumstances.Call Poole, Mensinger, Cutrona & Ellsworth-Aults, at 302-428-0100, or write to us using this convenience online form.
+We will also discuss the necessary steps to take in order to better your financial circumstances.Call Poole, Mensinger, Cutrona & Ellsworth-Aults, at 302-428-0100, or write to us using this convenient online form.

 Your Rights Under The Federal Bankruptcy Code

 The United States constitution provides a method whereby individuals burdened by excessive debt, can obtain a “fresh start” by filing a bankruptcy and pursue productive lives unimpaired by past financial problems.
 It is an important alternative for persons strapped with more debt and stress than they can handle.

 The federal bankruptcy laws were enacted to provide good, honest, hardworking debtors with a fresh start.
 In addition to establishing a ranking and equity among all the creditors clamoring for the debtor’s limited resources.

 Bankruptcy helps people avoid the kind of permanent discouragement that can prevent them from ever re-establishing themselves as hardworking members of society.

 To the extent that there may be money or property available for distribution to creditors, creditors are ranked to make sure that money or property is fairly distributed according to established rules.